Boycott Fatigue

 First, take stock of your values.
 What issues matter most to you?
 Consider issues from homophobia to environmental degradation.
 Labor rights to owner politics.
 This will help you prioritize.

 Next, consider urgency : never crossing a union picket-line should be a high priority.
-Support concentrated, focused efforts whenever you can.
 This is what a boycott was, traditionally: a refusal to purchase until specific requirements were met.
 It required near-universal participation, and a plan to help people participate.
+Also support concentrated, focused efforts whenever you can, like replacing Black Friday with “Buy Nothing Day.”

 Boycotting Amazon, Walmart and Hobby Lobby is different, though.
-These are massive economic players that can be hard to avoid, with no specific goal.
-Hobby Lobby isn’t going to stop being awful, from stealing biblical artifacts from Middle Eastern countries to open discrimination in the name of “religious beliefs.”
-And you aren’t going to put them out of business, but you can help the local art of fabric store stay open!
-We prioritize local options, regardless of politics, over mega-companies.
-That’s one of our values.
+These are massive economic players that can be hard to avoid, and there is no specific goal.
+Hobby Lobby isn’t going to stop stealing biblical artifacts from Middle Eastern countries while openly discriminating in the name of “religious beliefs” and you aren’t going to put them out of business.
+You can help the local art or fabric store stay open, though!
+Every purchase you shift helps maintain options for the future.

 Boycotts imply a call for perfect compliance, but that isn’t realistic for many of the economic pressure campaigns we call boycotts today.
 We need a more sustainable plan, because economic pressure is powerful, but activism has to take people’s reality into account.